-This mounting method requires using a clamping ring.
-You need to position the clamping ring on the clamping surface (see Figure 3-2) and press it against the rotor ring.
+This mounting method requires using a clamping ring pressed onto the rotor ring (for the clamping surface, see Figure 3-2).

-The clamping ring should not contact the rotor magnets to avoid any damage to them.
+The clamping ring should not contact the magnets to avoid any damage to them.

 Bonding

 The recommended adhesive for bonding a stator is Loctite 648 or 638.
 Before applying the adhesive, make sure to clean the bonding surface with a suitable cleaning agent (e.g., acetone).